sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 - You have finished the tutorial [Create a Business Service with Node.js using Visual Studio Code](cp-apm-nodejs-create-service).
 - If you don't have a Cloud Foundry Trial subaccount and dev space on [SAP BTP Cockpit](https://cockpit.hanatrial.ondemand.com/cockpit/) yet, create your [Cloud Foundry Trial Account](hcp-create-trial-account) with **Europe (Frankfurt) or US East (VA) as region** and, if necessary [Manage Entitlements](cp-trial-entitlements).
 - You have downloaded and installed the [cf command line client](https://github.com/cloudfoundry/cli#downloads) for Cloud Foundry as described in the tutorial [Install the Cloud Foundry Command Line Interface (CLI)](cp-cf-download-cli).
-- You have to [Set Up the SAP HANA Cloud Service](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#ed90f751-47d6-4324-b337-6360fe8e1160) or use an existing SAP HANA Cloud instance to deploy your application
+- You have to [Use an existing SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#42a0e8d7-8593-48f1-9a0e-67ef7ee4df18) or [set up a new SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#3b20e31c-e9eb-44f7-98ed-ceabfd9e586e) to deploy your CAP application

 ## Details
 ### You will learn